yuvalmGS/gigaspaces-wiki-jekyll/xap97net/terminology---data-grid-topologies.markdown

 When the Data Grid needs to hold large amounts of data, it is possible to partition the data across multiple instances.
 Each Data Grid instance (partition) holds a different subset of the objects in the Data Grid.
-When the objects are written to this Data Grid, they are routed to the proper partition, according to a predefined property in the object that acts as the [routing|#Routing] index.
+When the objects are written to this Data Grid, they are routed to the proper partition, according to a predefined property in the object that acts as the depanlinkroutingtengahlink#Routingbelakanglink index.

 {% endcolumn %}